 Kimberly is an international Captain on a Global Express aircraft.
 She has piloted jet aircraft on six continents and has lived on three.
 Kimberly was influenced by her experiences living in Nigeria, which laid the foundation for her creating Aviation for Humanity.
 She holds a Bachelor of Science degree in Aviation: Flight Operations and a Master of Arts degree in Political Science with a concentration in International Relations.
 She enjoys international travel both professionally and personally.
-She insists on taking her two daughters to the remote regions of the world to instil the same sense of global community that led her to developing the non-profit.
-Along with her piloting career, she is active in her community as a Board Member for the Pacific Northwest Business Aviation Association, a member of Women in Aviation, and a donor to educational and refugee relief organizations.
+She insists on taking her two daughters to the remote regions of the world to instill the same sense of global community that led her to developing the non-profit.
+Along with her piloting career, she is active in her community as member of Women in Aviation, a donor to educational and refugee relief organization, and she served on the Board of the Pacific Northwest Business Aviation Association,.

 Korrine Simon: Treasurer